Marine Mammal Research & Conservation

 Overview

-The conservation and protection of marine life has been at the forefront of the Archipelagos Institute of Marine Conservation since its foundation in 1998.
+The protection and conservation of marine life has been at the forefront of the Archipelagos Institute since its foundation in 1998.
 The Aegean Sea is home to some of the most important remaining populations of marine mammals and turtles in the Mediterranean Sea, including:

-• Three species of sea turtles: loggerhead, leatherback and green turtles
+• Three species of sea turtles: loggerheads, leatherbacks, and green turtles

 These species can reside in the Aegean permanently as resident populations, or migrate through in search of food or breeding areas.
 However, research into these populations and how they use the Aegean Sea is severely lacking, even with the increasing threats they face from climate change and anthropogenic stressors.
-Anthropogenic stressors in the Aegean Sea include: high levels of marine traffic, pollution (including noise, chemical and plastic), interactions with fisheries, effects of overfishing and habitat destruction.
-The research conducted by the Archipelagos Institute of Marine Conservation aims to understand the distribution, dynamics and abundance of marine mammal populations in response to the effects of anthropogenic activities in the north eastern Mediterranean.
+Anthropogenic stressors in the Aegean Sea include: high levels of marine traffic, pollution (including noise, chemical, and plastic), interactions with fisheries, effects of overfishing, and habitat destruction.
+The research conducted by Archipelagos Institute aims to understand the distribution, dynamics, and abundance of marine mammal populations in response to the effects of anthropogenic activities in the northeastern Mediterranean.

 Despite the existence of national and international legislation for the protection of marine mammals, including EU laws to limit cetacean by-catch and 4.6% of Greece’s marine area designated as protected, there is a lack of effective and enforced action to conserve marine life in the Aegean.
-Overfishing has diminished prey availability; noise pollution has impacted cetacean communication and sociality; while coastal development has destroyed beaches used as turtle nesting sites and seal resting grounds.
-The Archipelagos Institute of Marine Conservation, in cooperation with local communities, aims to contribute to the development and establishment of long-term solutions to address and mitigate the threats faced by these charismatic creatures.
+Overfishing diminishes prey availability, noise pollution impacts cetacean communication and sociality, coastal development destroys beaches that are used as turtle nesting sites and seal resting grounds.

 Read More